slcdrew/bamazon/README.md

 # bamazon
 Amazon-like store front using MySQL Workbench and npm packages MySQL and Inquirer.

+The images folder shows the application in use.

 # Before you begin
 Ensure you have installed MySQLWorkbench and have created a database called "bamazon".
 Reference the schema.sql document to help in creating and populating the table with demo data.